Infrared heating in poorly insulated homes – does it really work?

 A traditional central heating system attempts to heat the entire air mass.
 Warm air rises and can easily escape through cracks and windows.
 Infrared works differently.
 This heat penetrates walls, floors, furniture, and the body.
 This maintains the perceived temperature high even at lower air temperatures.
 This makes infrared particularly suitable in situations where convective heat is lost, such as in 1930s homes, sheds, or attics.

-Many users combine infrared heating in living spaces, such as living rooms and bedrooms heating , and in their home offices.
+Many users combine infrared heating in living spaces, such as living rooms and bedrooms , and infrared heating in their home offices .
 This way, you only heat the areas where you are actually present.

 Well-insulated homes often require fifty to seventy watts per square meter.
 For older homes, we usually recommend eighty to one hundred watts per square meter.
 This ensures the radiant heat remains powerful and constant.
-A living room of twenty to thirty square meters often calls for a model in the 1000-watt or 1500-watt infrared panelworks desk infrared panel effectively and precisely.
+A living room of twenty to thirty square meters often calls for a model in the 1000-watt or 1500-watt infrared panel category.
+For compact spaces or workspaces, a desk infrared panel works effectively and precisely.

 The position of the panel plays a major role in efficiency.
 The ceiling is often the most efficient location because the radiation fills the room broadly and evenly.
-You can find inspiration for ceiling infrared panels.
-In seating areas or bedrooms, a wall-mounted infrared panel category infrared bathroom heating.
+You can find inspiration for ceiling infrared panels here .
+In seating areas or bedrooms, a wall-mounted infrared panel works well because the heat is directed directly at the area of your body.
+For damp rooms, choose infrared in the infrared bathroom heating category .

 In an older home, zone heating and smart control achieve the best efficiency.
 This means you only heat where you're actually present.
 A thermostat from the infrared panel , or smart control via infrared panels with Wi-Fi and an app, prevents unnecessary energy consumption.
 Dimmable models, such as infrared panels with a dimmer, also offer complete control over the intensity.